Kaziranga, the Kingdom of the One-Horned Rhino

 Small horn on the nose of the rhino

-We left from the state capital, Guwahati, for Pobitora first.
-Pobitora is a wildlife sanctuary on the banks of the mighty Brahmaputra.
+We started our journey from Guwahati, the state capital, and headed first to Pobitora, a wildlife sanctuary nestled along the banks of the mighty Brahmaputra.

 There is a dolphin viewing point in Pobitora, but be sure to check the season.
-The local guides say that post-monsoon season, that is, after October, is a good time to see the dolphins.
-Since we visited in the summer, we were informed that the water level would be low and the dolphins would have retreated far back into the river.
+Local guides recommend visiting after October, post-monsoon, for the best chance to spot these elusive creatures.
+Since we traveled in summer, the low water levels had already pushed the dolphins deeper into the river.

 Google map of Pobitora Wildlife Sanctuary